giorgiasorr/pos-tagging-multilingual/README.md

 # Task Details

-- Task : Part-of-Speech Tagger
+- Task : Part-of-Speech Tagging
 - Approaches : Rule-Based, Brill Tagger, HMM, ...
 - Evaluation :  Accuracy, Macro & Micro F1-Scores
 - Language : Python

 # How to run the files

-Brill.py is the file that performs transformation based brill by using learning algorithm for English, Italian & French.
+RuleBased.py is the file that performs rule-based tagging for English data.

-contextual_rules.py is the file that performs rule based brill for English language.
+Brill.py is the file that performs transformation based tagging, using Brill, for English, Italian & French.

 hmm_en.py is the file that performs probabilistic tagging, using hidden Markov model and the Viterbi algorithm, for English data.